Abandoned & Little-Known Airfields:

 Smilin' Jack Airport was described as being owned & operated by private interests.

-The last aeronautical chart depiction which has been located of Smiling Jack Airport was on the 1945 NY Sectional Chart.
+The last aeronautical chart depiction which has been located of Smiling Jack Airport was on the January 1945 NY Sectional Chart (courtesy of Ron Plante).

 The 1949 USGS topo map depicted Smilin Jack as a commercial/municipal airport.

-as it was no longer depicted on the 1957 NY Sectional Chart (courtesy of Mike Keefe).
+Smiling Jack Airport was no longer depicted on the July 1949 NY Sectional Chart (courtesy of Ron Plante).

 A 10/16/58 aerial view (from Penn Pilot) showed the runways of Smiling Jack Airport to remain clear.